Energy policy of the European Union: Flights

 Airlines can be charged for their greenhouse gas emissions on flights to and from Europe according to a court ruling in October 2011.

 Historically, EU aviation fuel was tax free and applied no VAT.
 Fuel taxation in the EU was banned in 2003 under the Energy Taxation Directive, except for domestic flights and on intra-EU flights on the basis of bilateral agreements.
 No such agreements exist.

 In 2018 Germany applied 19% VAT on domestic airline tickets.
 Many other member states had 0% VAT.
 Unlike air travel, VAT is applied to bus and rail, which creates economic distortions, increasing demand for air travel relative to other forms of transport.
 This increases aviation emissions and constitutes a state aid subsidy.
-Air fuel tax 33 cents/litre equal to road traffic would give €9.5 billion.
-Applying a 15% VAT in all air traffics within and from Europe would be equal to €15 billion.
+In 2018, Transport & Environment estimated that taxing aviation fuel for domestic and intra-EU flights at the EU minimum rate of 33 cents per litre could generate about €9.5 billion in annual revenue, and that applying a 15% VAT to passenger transport could generate a further €17 billion.